-This video can be a great apostolic resource for those who are considering to embark upon a serious relationship.
+This video can be a great apostolic resource for those who are considering embarking upon a serious relationship.

 Often the idea of aging, of losing the ever so idolized beauty of youth, scares us.
-At the bottom, their lies that idea of insecurity: how could I be loved if I look like that?
+At the bottom lies that idea of insecurity: how could I be loved if I look like that?
 Or even: how could I love the same person for so long?

 As a result of this culture that has heartily embraced the divorce option, it seems that many young people grow up with a large store of antibodies against the great ideals such as lasting love and fidelity.
 Now, we hear of a different kind of love, one that has become something immediate and fleeting.
 But is this truly love?

 Gabriel Marcel, a French Catholic convert writes that the real meaning of “to say that one loves a being” resides in saying, “Because I love you, because I affirm you as a being, there is something in you which can bridge the abyss that I vaguely call ‘Death’”.
 Put simply, to say that I love you means that for me you will never die.

 When we read, “Therefore what God has joined together, let no one separate.
 (Mark 10:9),” we aren’t only dealing with a moral code, but also a simple manifestation of true love.
 Love has a natural fascination for eternity.
 Like a good wine, it gets better with time; or perhaps better, love necessarily requires time.